Aleziss/OpenHPSDR-Thetis-Skins/README.md

  in size and positions.
 Read the revision history, there are files that can be used in the folder to match older version of PowerSDR.

- ## This current skin is tested with
+ ## VA2CST Dark Glass - skin is tested with
  [Thetis v2.10.3.4-HL2 by MI0BOT](https://github.com/mi0bot).

  ## Skin description